ribosome-inc/ribosome-inc.github.io/content/about.md

 tags = []
 +++

-Ribosome is a start-up company based in Tokyo.
+Ribosome is a start-up company based in Japan.
-Building trustless apps powered by zk-SNARKs.
+Making zk-SNARKs faster.
 <!-- more -->